refactorthis/xtform/README.md

 # Usage

-1. Add module 'xtform' to your module dependencies.
+1. Add module 'xtForm' to your module dependencies.
 2. Add xt-form to your form element and xt-validate to your input's, selects, etc.